Learning to Remember, Learn, and Forget in Attention-Based Models: Experiments

 \subsection{Language Tasks: Fineweb-Edu and Commonsense Reasoning}

 We pre-train Palimpsa variants, Gated Deltanets, and a Transformer on the Fineweb-edu dataset at academic scales for two different sizes, 170M and 760M parameters, and for 15B and 30B tokens, respectively.
 We did not include Mesanet in our benchmarks as, at the time of writing, their public code intended for GPU led to numerical instabilities and their reported results based on SlimPajama.
 We evaluate each pre-trained model on language modeling and Commonsense Reasoning.
-Following prior work \cite{Oswald_etal23_uncomesa,liu2024longhorn,Yang_etal24_gatedelt}, we test Wikitext perplexity and zero shot performance on a range of tasks such as LAMBADA \cite{paperno2016lambada}, PIQA \cite{bisk2020piqa}, HellaSwag \cite{zellers2019hellaswag}, WinoGrande \cite{sakaguchi2021winogrande}, ARC \cite{clark2018think}, and SIQA \cite{sap2019socialiqa}.\\ We used the Flame framework to train models from scratch \cite{yang2025flame}.
+Following prior work \cite{von2309uncovering,liu2024longhorn,yang2025gated}, we test Wikitext perplexity and zero shot performance on a range of tasks such as LAMBADA \cite{paperno2016lambada}, PIQA \cite{bisk2020piqa}, HellaSwag \cite{zellers2019hellaswag}, WinoGrande \cite{sakaguchi2021winogrande}, ARC \cite{clark2018think}, and SIQA \cite{sap2019socialiqa}.

+We used the Flame framework to train models from scratch \cite{yang2025flame}.
 We also fine-tuned the non-metaplastic Palimpsa variants into metaplastic ones, starting from 14BT, thereby ensuring the same token budget.
 At this scale, Palimpsa-D (fine-tuned) emerges as the overall winner.
+As a limitation, fully trained Palimpsa-D underperforms its fine-tuned counterpart.
+Learning metaplasticity from a random initialization is harder than starting from a checkpoint that already uses basic plasticity.

+While fine-tuning benefits both architectures, the performance gain is more pronounced for Palimpsa-M. This was expected as Palimpsa-M does not have a gated MLP, and therefore incorporates more Palimpsa-M layers for the same parameter budget across all models we evaluated.
 Interestingly, metaplastic models demonstrate superior performance on LAMBADA perplexity.
-LAMBADA requires predicting the final word based on broad context.
-This improvement is consistent with the better memory retention expected from the metaplastic model.
-While fine-tuning benefits both architectures, the performance gain is more pronounced for Palimpsa-M. This was expected as Palimpsa-M does not have a gated MLP, and therefore incorporates more Palimpsa-M layers for the same parameter budget across all models we evaluated.\\ For the 760M parameter scale, all models were trained for a total of 30B tokens.
-Metaplastic variants were fine-tuned for 2B tokens starting from the 28B token checkpoint of their non metaplastic counterparts to maintain training budget parity.
-Since the fine-tuned model emerged as the winner for the smaller model, we concentrated our computing resources on the fine-tuning of larger metaplastic models.\\ The results at 760M confirm the impact of metaplastic state at scale: Palimpsa-D and Palimpsa-M take the top two spots.
-The fine-tuned metaplastic models improve upon their respective baselines by approximately 0.6 points in average accuracy, with Palimpsa-D outperforming the Gated Deltanet baseline by nearly 0.8 points ($52.27$ vs $51.50$).
+Since LAMBADA requires predicting the final word based on broad context, this improvement is consistent with the better memory retention expected from the metaplastic model.